 If you need to fix the instrument in a certain position for long-term monitoring, etc., you can remove the back clip and fix it using the screw holes of the back clip.
-The screw diameter is φ 3mm, and the maximum length of screwing into the instrument is not more than 4mm.
+The screw diameter is $\varphi 3$ mm, and the maximum length of screwing into the instrument is less than 4mm.
+Spacers must be used because of the height difference between the nut and the housing surface..